 To Play in the House of Music: TLB Music

-Of course, they do music at TLB Music (and classes, and camps, and parties...) but you can also just drop in and play here!
-You'll find eco-friendly, developmental toys and activities for babies, toddlers and kids up to six years old.
+Of course, they do music at TLB Music (and classes, and camps, and parties...) but it's also a place to play You'll find eco-friendly, developmental toys and activities for babies, toddlers and kids up to six years old.
 Fun can be had with a clubhouse, rock-climbing mountain, big and little slides, a play kitchen with food, puzzles, large soft blocks, a train table, and more.
 While you don't need a reservation, it's best to call on very cold, hot, rainy or snowy days, as they do book up.
 Play is $20 for members, and $25 for non-members.
 (You can also book out the whole space at certain times during the week if you want to have a play date with friends.)

 266 E. 78th St.